pritishuplavikar/OraZon/README.md

 ## Proposed solution

-### Part 1 - Finding the most similar sentence to the question from the reviews
+### Part 1 - Finding the top relevant reviews/sentences to the question from the reviews

 One of the ways to get an answer to the query from the reviews will be to rank the reviews based on their relevance to the query.
 However, a review can have a lot of junk data too.
 Not only would a user not want to read this junk data, it also reduces the relevance of the review if it is taken as a whole.
 Hence, instead of taking a review as an entity, we break it into its constituent sentences.
 Ranking these sentences then gives a much better answer to the query.